Lee Hi: 2016–2018: Career breakthrough

-On March 9, 2016, Lee released half album Seoulite with lead singles "Breathe" and "Hold My Hand", where "Breathe" went on to winning her the Digital Bonsang award at the 31st Golden Disk Awards.
-The song "Breathe" was written by famous singer songwriter, Kim Jonghyun, from the hit K-pop group Shinee.
+On 9 March 2016, Lee released half-album Seoulite produced through the YGE sublabel HIGHGRND established by Epik High.
+Seoulite saw the success of lead singles "Hold My Hand" and "Breathe", the latter of which was written by SHINee's Kim Jong-hyun.
+"Breathe" won Lee the Digital Bonsang award at the 31st Golden Disk Awards.
 Lee began promotions for both singles on Mnet's M!
-Countdown on March 10.
-On April 20, Seoulite was released as a studio album with lead single "My Star".
-Among the tracks, Lee participated in writing and composing the song "Passing By".
-On May 28, Lee featured on Gill's single "Refrigerator" alongside Verbal Jint.
-On September 19, SBS drama Moon Lovers: Scarlet Heart Ryeo released Epik High and Lee's soundtrack "Can You Hear My Heart", following Lee's soundtrack "My Love" on October 3.
-On December 31, Lee appeared on MBC's Infinite Challenge Hip-hop & History special as a featured guest for Yoo Jae-suk and Dok2's stage.
+Countdown on 10 March.
+On 20 April, the second half of Seoulite was released, now a studio album, featuring lead single "My Star".

+On 28 May 2016, Lee featured on Gill's single "Refrigerator" alongside Verbal Jint.
+On 19 September, SBS drama Moon Lovers: Scarlet Heart Ryeo released Epik High and Lee's soundtrack "Can You Hear My Heart", following Lee's soundtrack "My Love" on October 3.
+On 31 December, Lee appeared on MBC's Infinite Challenge Hip-hop & History special as a featured guest for Yoo Jae-suk and Dok2's stage.

-On February 28, 2017, Lee featured on Code Kunst's single "X" from studio album Muggles Mansion.
-On March 28, Lee featured on Dok2's single "On & On" off studio album Reborn, where she participated in writing and composing.
-On June 17 & 18, SBS' K-pop Star held a Kpop Star and Friends concert as a wrap up for the franchise after six seasons of airing, performances included Lee Hi and label-mate Akdong Musician.
-On August 20, Lee appeared on SBS' Party People where she shared she suffered from minor panic attacks in the past, thus the creation of her 2016 hit single "Breathe".
-On October 23, Lee featured on Epik High's single "Here Come the Regrets" from studio album We've Done Something Wonderful.
-On March 21, 2018, Lee's Japanese debut album was released, thus embarking on her Japan tour at stops including Tokyo and Osaka.
-On October 19, Lee collaborated with the film Bohemian Rhapsody and released a cover soundtrack of Queen's "Bohemian Rhapsody".
+On 28 February 2017, Lee featured on Code Kunst's single "X" from his studio album Muggles Mansion.
+On March 28, Lee featured on Dok2's single "On & On" off studio album Reborn, for which she participated in writing and composing.
+On 9 March 2017, Lee teamed up with MAC for the Future Forward Collection, creating a special matte red lipstick.
+Later that year, Lee held a fansign event at Lotte World in Seoul and a small concert event in collaboration with the brand.
+On 17–18 June, SBS' K-pop Star held a 'K-pop Star and Friends' concert, including performances by LeeHi and label-mate AKMU.
+On 20 August, Lee appeared on SBS' Party People where she shared that she had suffered from minor panic attacks, inspiring the creation and writing of her 2016 hit single "Breathe".
+On 23 October, Lee featured on Epik High's single "Here Come the Regrets" off studio album We've Done Something Wonderful.

+On 21 March 2018, Lee's self-titled Japanese debut album was released, beginning her first Japan tour.
+On 19 October, Lee collaborated with the film Bohemian Rhapsody and released a cover soundtrack of Queen's "Bohemian Rhapsody".

-2019–present: Career resurgence and label changes
+2019–2025: Continued success and label changes

-On January 15, 2019, Lee released digital single "XI" with Code Kunst, the track was sung live for the first time on MBC Dreaming Radio.
-Lee Hi made a comeback with her EP, 24°C, on May 30, 2019.
-The lead single, "No One" (featuring B.I), topped all charts in South Korea, including Melon, Genie and Mnet.
+On 15 January 2019, Lee released digital single "XI" with Code Kunst, the track was sung live for the first time on MBC Dreaming Radio.

+LeeHi made a comeback with her EP 24°C on 30 May 2019.
+The lead single, "No One" (featuring former iKON member B.I), topped all charts in South Korea, including Melon, Genie and Mnet.
 Among the tracks, she released the self-written and produced song "20Min".
-Lee received her first music show win for single "No One" through Mnet's M Countdown on June 6.
-Following the end of Lee's contract with YG Entertainment, on December 31, it was revealed Lee had made the decision to not renew.
+Lee received her first music show win for single "No One" through Mnet's M Countdown on 6 June.

+On 31 December 2019, it was announced that Lee's contract with YG Entertainment had ended and she did not renew.